In this post we’ll look at how muscle compensation impacts injury rehab outcomes and what you can do to prevent it.

 If you appreciate that some of these minor shifts in position are barely perceptible on a treatment table, can you imagine what’s possible when you challenge multiple joints out on the gym floor?

 Compensation is the reason why you may have been doing squats for years and still have weak quadriceps.
-Or bench pressing for what seems like an eternity, but still have weak pectoral muscles.
+Or bench pressing for what seems like an eternity and have weak pectoral muscles.

 Your body has found a work around that is very difficult to pick up without testing directly and even then..